 As with most lists in iPoint, there is an Options button to help you work with the list of Tasks/Parts.
 Note: Whatever options you choose here will affect both the Task List and the Parts List.

-- Filter Field Name – There are actually two Name fields, but they both work the same.
+- Filter Field Name – There are two Filter Field Name fields, but they work the same.
 Choose a field name from the dropdown menu to use that filter.

 - AssignedTo – what User is the tasks assigned to